nsedan/Maxify/README.md

 Additionally, the next technologies were used:

 - [JQuery](https://jquery.com)
-    - The project uses **JQuery** to simplify DOM manipulation.
+    - This project uses **JQuery** to simplify DOM manipulation.

 - [Bootstrap](https://getbootstrap.com/)
-    - I used **Bootstrap** to style layout and elements.
+    - This project uses **Bootstrap** to style layout and elements.

 ## Testing

 All user testing has been with the hosted website in the GitHub platform.
-The objective was to test the responsiveness of the site, mainly to check how the different devices adapt to the changes in the layout.
+The main objective was to test the funcionality of the app and how local storage works.
+Also some tests were made to check the responsiveness of the site, mainly on how the different devices adapt to the changes in the layout.

+#### Code Validation

+For code validation [w3 Validation Service](https://w3.org/) was used for HTML and CSS.
+And [JSHint](https://jshint.com/) for JS.

-The devices that this site was test were:
+#### The devices that this site was test were:

 - Samsung Galaxy S6
 - Samsung Galaxy A50